-Data sets are from the Australian Bureau of Statistics (ABS), Jobs and Skills Australia (JSA), and the National Centre for Vocational Education Research (NCVER).
+Data sets are from a variety of reputable sources including; the Australian Bureau of Statistics (ABS), Jobs and Skills Australia (JSA), The Department of Education and the National Centre for Vocational Education Research (NCVER).
 Each dataset is updated with its own frequency depending on each dataset's update schedule.
 For example, the Labour Force Survey (LFS), Internet Vacancy Index (IVI) and Nowcast of Employment by Region and Occupation (NERO) data are updated monthly unless otherwise stated, while the Census is updated every 5 years.

-This document outlines the data sources and processing methods used to compile the statistics and charts presented in Atlas.
+This document outlines the data sources and processing methods used to compile the statistics and charts presented in the Atlas.